 Questions?
 Please take a look at our FAQ.

-1. An academic degree comparable to a Dutch Bachelor of Laws.
+Your academic background must include an academic degree comparable to a Dutch Bachelor of Laws:

 All applications will be evaluated on an individual basis.